T-NOVA/TeNOR/README.md

 [![Build Status](https://travis-ci.org/T-NOVA/TeNOR.svg?branch=master)](https://travis-ci.org/T-NOVA/TeNOR) [![License](https://img.shields.io/badge/License-Apache%202.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Prerequisites
-- Ruby >= 2.2.5 (installation provided in dependencies/install_dependencies.sh)
+- Ruby >= 2.2.5 (Recommended 2.3.1) (installation provided in dependencies/install_dependencies.sh)
 - Bundler (installation provided in dependencies/install_dependencies.sh)
 - MongoDB (installation provided in dependencies/install_dependencies.sh)
 - Openstack Juno version or higher
+- Enable Keystone and Nova_Flavors in Openstack Heat resources ([How to do it](#enable_heat_resources))

 ## Optional Requirements
 - Service Mapping (https://github.com/T-NOVA/TeNOR/tree/master/service-mapper).
 Used when more than 1 PoP is available.
+Requires the Infrastructure Repository.
 - Infrastructure Repository (https://github.com/T-NOVA/infrastructure-repository).
 Used by the UI and the Service Mapping algorithm.
 - Middleware API (https://github.com/T-NOVA/mAPI) (required for start/stop the Lifecycle events inside the VNFS)
 - VIM Monitoring (https://github.com/T-NOVA/vim-monitoring).
 Used for receive the monitoring from each VNF.
 - Netfloc (https://github.com/T-NOVA/netfloc).
 Used for the VNFFG.
+Requires ODL.
 - WICM (https://github.com/T-NOVA/WICM).
 - Apache Cassandra (optional, used for monitoring) (installation provided in dependencies/install_cassandra.sh)
 - RabbitMq (optional, used for monitoring) (installation provided in dependencies/install_dependencies.sh)